 Silver Markings: What do they Mean and How do I find Out

-- in Antique Silver, antique sterling silver, Chinese Silver, Christofle Silver, Silver Markings
+- in Antique Silver, antique sterling silver, Chinese Silver, Christofle Silver, Hallmarks, Silver Markings

 - by Alan

 Luckily, there was a time when marks on precious metals became regulated.
-This time dates back to ancient times – pharaohs, Roman emperors and other famous leaders from ancient time periods – all the way to present time.
-Since regulation has gone on since the very beginning, the production of silver has been highly regulated so that as a buyer, you were guaranteed to know the maker, origin and date of any piece of silver that you purchased.
+This time dates back to ancient times—from pharaohs, Roman emperors, and other famous leaders from ancient time periods—all the way to present time.
+Since regulation has gone on since the very beginning, the production of silver has been highly regulated so that as a buyer, you were guaranteed to know the maker, origin, and date of any piece of silver that you purchased.
 Antique silver hallmarks are especially helpful when you are trying to figure out if what you own is actually made of silver or not.

 Digits and Silver Quality

 Any piece of silver that has more than 92.5 percent silver is considered sterling silver or pure silver.
-If the silver markings percentage is 99.9, then you have fine silver.
-Therefore, you will be able to look and see a “925” or “999” on pieces of silver.
+Fine silver is defined as having a silver markings percentage of 99.9% or higher.
+Therefore, you will be able to look and see “925” or “999” on pieces of silver.
 Those digits are highly important in determining the quality of silver that you actually have on hand.
 Sometimes, a piece of silver will also include an “FS.”
-That marking is short of fine silver and means that there are 999 parts per thousand of silver metal within the item that you have.
+That marking is short for “fine silver” and means that there are 999 parts per thousand of silver metal within the item that you have.

 Where it’s From

 American silver marks are indicated at a minimum of 925 for every 1000 parts of silver material.
-This means, that a silver based item must have less than 7.5% base metal in order for the ration to be considered within the sterling standard.
-This practice has been used in the United States since the 1860’s.
+This means, that a silver based item must have less than 7.5% base metal in order for the ratio to be considered within the sterling standard.
+This practice has been used in the United States since the 1860s.